 The Accessibility for Ontarians with Disabilities Act (AODA) proposes improving access to trails for persons with a disability.
 Persons requiring use of a motorized wheelchair are permitted access to the Dofasco trail.
 The ability of a wheelchair to navigate the trail will depend upon the trail surface, trail grade, and weather conditions.
-HCA shall improve upon trail surfaces and grades in their operation and maintenance to support accessibility.
+The maintenance guidelines laid out in this plan along with the recommended trail infrastructure improvements (Section 7.1) will help to increase the accessibility of the trail.
+These steps include resurfacing the trail and improving sloped areas where possible, maintaining and increasing the trail width to HCA standards, maintaining a vertical clearance of 2.1m, and adding more rest stops along the trail.